-When I first set eyes on Uncle’s house I was truly impressed.
+When I first set eyes on Uncle’s house, I was truly impressed.
 It was four storeys high with white stucco pillars and cast iron railings.
-Inside it was not less magnificent.
+Inside it was no less magnificent.
 Crystal chandeliers sparkled over antique furniture and polished oak floors.

 Uncle took me directly to the pantry, where the remains of a magnificent banquet were laid on the table.
 Uncle insisted that we begin with an aperitif of champagne – and as I had never tried it before, the bubbles went straight to my head.
 I dived into a custard tart and came out all sticky and yellow.